CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 \subsubsection{Qualitative analysis}

 In Figure~\ref{fig_examples}, we present a randomly sampled case for each of the four contrast pairs.
 We observe that pix2pix suffers from visual artifacts such as discontinuity in the scapula or erasure of the cortex of the rib, as seen in the native$\rightarrow$arterial translation.
 Moreover, soft tissues have an increase in noise and there is no additional useful information regarding the vessel contrast.
 When converting from arterial to native using pix2pix, the structure appears severely altered: the rib is completely dissociated, muscle margins are modified, vessel differentiation is difficult.
 Similar to the pix2pix method, U-GAT-IT creates a false warping aura around the bones.
 The quality of the pulmonary parenchyma is not significantly altered and the appearance of the vessels and soft tissues are harder to differentiate.
 CycleGAN increases noise especially around high contrast areas, as seen in the native$\rightarrow$arterial translation.
 The soft tissues adjacent to bony structure, such as the scapula or the ribs, have a halo of structural deformation.
 This method also creates a grid-like texture on top of the CT image, which distorts both the structural integrity and increases the number of visual artifacts.
-In contrast, CyTran does not suffer from loss of information regarding the structures, tissue consistency and margins, as seen in the venous$\rightarrow$native translation of the right breast tumor.
-The true benefit of CyTran lies in the conversion from native CT scans into generated arterial or venous CT scans, because of the fair amount of information acquired with respect to the native image, even if the vessels do not get as bright as in the reference image.
+CWT-GAN usually renders a very bright image of the CT scan while losing some essential information, as seen in the aortic arch of the native$\rightarrow$arterial case or the mediastinum in the venous$\rightarrow$native case, respectively.
+Overall, CWT-GAN is similar or slightly better than U-GAT-IT and inferior to both AttentionGAN or CyTran.
+When comparing our technique with AttentionGAN in the various cases exemplified in Figure~\ref{fig_examples}, we observe that there are a multitude of similarities: high resolution, enriched information, accurate differentiation between different organs or tissues.
+Despite this fact, CyTran has slightly lower brightness in arterial or venous targets, but higher brightness and contrast in native targets, thus offering a clearer image.
+The big vessels of the heart can be more accurately described, especially in the native output images.
+Furthermore, CyTran does not suffer from loss of information regarding the structures, tissue consistency and margins, as seen in the venous$\rightarrow$native translation of the right breast tumor.
+The true benefit of CyTran lies in the conversion from native CT scans into generated arterial or venous CT scans, because of the fair amount of information acquired with respect to the native image, even if the vessels do not get as bright as in the reference (target) image.
+In a nutshell, CyTran offers the best experience in generating artificial images, being closest to the target among all methods, both in native and contrast images.